13th October 2021

 Richard reached over and held up a Penguin Classic edition of Zola’s ‘L’ Assommoir’, black spine, Degas painting on the cover.

 “That looks right up my street, some knackered old slapper drowning her miseries.
+Oh, Man, I’m starting to sound like Daniel.
 So, Mel, great pad … ”

 “How can she afford it on just a grant ?”